 Each month, the College will provide the Union a list of all employees in the bargaining units.
-The electronic list will be sent to WFSE headquarters no later than the 12th of the month following the payroll period from which it was deducted.
+The electronic list will be sent to WFSE headquarters no later than the 12th and 27th of each the month following the payroll period from which it was deducted.